fox-squirrels-2013/phase-2-guide/week-2/group-projects.md

 Your application should illustrate most of the :+1 and some of the :+1: :+1: objectives for Week 2's Learning Objectives.

+These projects are a chance to improve your JavaScript skills and your testing skills.
+Please feel free to spike on JS for a short period (less than an hour) and then go back and implement your feature using TDD.